-Oracle Managed Cloud Services, which operates PRISM version 7.1, migrated from Windows Server 2003 to the Windows Server 2012 operating system, and the application was fully disabled on all old Windows 2003 servers.
+Oracle Managed Cloud Services, which operates PRISM version 7.3.1, uses the Windows Server 2012 operating system.
 PRISM uses an Oracle 11g database running in a Linux operating system environment.
 PRISM uses a two-tier web-based infrastructure with a front-end Internet user interface using Windows as its operating system and a database residing on the secure Oracle Managed Cloud Services network.
 The application accesses the database on a specified port that is defined in the Access Control List.
 Only select IP addresses that are defined in the Access Control List are permitted to connect to the database IP.
 Internet access is via a 128-bit TLS encrypted connection.
 Transactions entered through PRISM interface real-time with Oracle.

 ARC uses the Fiscal Service's IPP electronic invoice processing solution (mandated for all Treasury Bureaus by Treasury).
 IPP is a web-based electronic invoicing and payment information system that is hosted by the Federal Reserve Bank of St. Louis.
 Purchase orders are interfaced from Oracle to IPP.
-Invoices are submitted in IPP by either the vendor or ARC personnel and are routed to the customer for approval.
+Invoices are submitted in IPP by either the vendor or ARC personnel and are routed to the customer agency for approval.
 Upon approval, the invoice interfaces from IPP to Oracle and the invoice is scheduled for payment.
 Remittance information then interfaces from one of the three Treasury Fiscal Service Regional Financial Centers (RFC) that provide payment services for federal agency sites.
 IPP users consist of invoice approvers, viewers and administrators.